“Love is a beautiful thing” goes the line of a popular song, and I totally agree.

 Did I just say Hollywood?

-The phenomenon of divorce has become rampant even here in Nigeria among celebrities and everyday folk where you see a wedding on TV today and hear the couple are divorced a couple of years later.
+The phenomenon of divorce has become rampant even here in Naija where you see a wedding on TV today and hear the couple are divorced a couple of years later.

 Another couple who inspire me are my parents-in-law.
-I know a lot of Nigerian parents have been together for years but these two are truly in love.
-They recently celebrated their 48th wedding anniversary and they paint a picture of true marital devotion.
-I particularly remember their 39th year anniversary where we all had dinner to celebrate; while they were remembering all their past years, my Mother in Law made a comment about how she was so slim in those days and her husband smiled at her and said “don’t worry honey, you’re still slim in all the right places” !
+Just a few weeks ago they celebrated their 39th year together.
+I know a lot of Naija parents have been together for years but these two are truly in love.
+My M-I-L adores her husband and vice versa; while they were remembering all their past years my M-I-L made a comment about how she was so slim in those days and her husband smiled and said “don’t worry honey, you’re still slim in all the right places”.
+How sweet!

 Later on that night he announced to everyone that he had a gift to present to his wife.
-We all waited expecting to see him present her with some jewelry or some other expensive gift (he had given her a nice SUV for her 60th), instead he gave her a single red rose.
+We all waited expecting to see him present her with some jewellery or some other expensive gift (he had given her a Sequoia for her 60th), instead he gave her a single red rose.
 Very sweet!

-Well, this is wishing all of you a love filled Valentines day and I hope you find true love and it stands the test of time.
+Well, this is wishing all of you a love filled valentines day.